November 1 HOPE

 For an athlete, one thing that brings confidence is finding reliable teammates.
 Having a reliable coach who is consistent in all areas helps an athlete know what to expect.
 Competent referees who call the sport consistently adds confidence.
 Also, having teammates that you can count on bringing the level of confidence to a higher level.
 For the follower of Christ, knowing that we can rely on God gives us the confidence to face all the trials of life.
 This confidence translates into hope.
-Are you relying on God to face the trials of life?
+How do you face the trials of life when they come?

 1 Peter 1:1-12

 Any athlete can be so bound up with their emotions that it hinders their performance.
 Feelings of fear, in particular, can bring about failure.
 These emotions can become a heavy burden that is difficult to bear and hard to get rid of.
 For the Christian, there is the same struggle with your emotions.
 Feelings of fear and failure can bring you down.
 However, the assurance of acceptance by God can set us free from these fears for the Christian.
-Are you relaxed and free from your fears?
+Name some fears that God has helped you overcome?

 1 Peter 1:13-2:10

 November 24 DREAMS

 Every athlete has dreams and aspirations.
 Some dreams are as simple as making the team, winning the game, and even as great as winning a championship.
 These dreams are the motivation that fuels daily practices.
 A Christian also has dreams and aspirations.
 These can be simple or great.
 These dreams are the fuel for daily living that helps to overcome the mundane.
 Christians have the advantage that even after the apparent loss of a dream, God can restore them.
 What are your dreams?

 1 Peter 2:11-3:7